Tu-Th 12:30 - 1:15 pm

 British law takes a different view of free speech.
 In Britain it is illegal to send electronic messages that are indecent, obscene, menacing, or false (sec.
 127 of the Communications Act of 2003).
 The European Convention on Human Rights considers free speech as a balance of rights and responsibilities: ECHR 10 (2) has been used in England to supplement the Communications Act in order to prosecute racist electronic messages.

-The First Amendment and the right to publish: The Pentagon Papers and WikiLeaks
+Tues Oct 7 The First Amendment and the right to publish: The Pentagon Papers, WikiLeaks, and Edward Snowden

 Slides: The First Amendment and the Press